Guide To Online Sportsbooks Illinois

-A law passed by Illinois in June 2019 will allow any eligible bettor 21 and over bet on sports, though online sports betting isn't legal quite yet.
+A law passed by Illinois in June 2019 will allow any eligible bettor 21 and over to bet on sports, though online sports betting isn't legal quite yet.
 It's expected to be in early 2020.

-When that comes to fruition, the Illinois Lottery's 2,500 video terminals, as well as horse tracks, will be able to take bets, giving the state the most in-person betting options than in any other state.
+When that comes to fruition, the Illinois Lottery's 2,500 video terminals, as well as horse tracks, will be able to take bets, giving the state more in-person betting options than most other states.
 Seven major stadiums, including Soldier Field and Wrigley Field, will be able to open sportsbooks on their properties as well.

 The locations eligible to apply for a sports betting license include numerous riverboat casinos and racetracks that already operate legally in the state.
 Three additional online licenses, or skins, will be available for third-party vendors such as DraftKings and FanDuel, but these licenses won’t be able to accept bets until 18 months after the first legal wager is placed in Illinois.

-Although it’s too early to tell which casinos will be granted licenses, we think it’s safe to assume that the casinos run by brands that offer sports betting in other states will most likely be linking with their existing partners when offering sports betting in Illinois.
+Although it’s too early to tell which casinos will be granted sports betting licenses, it’s safe to assume that the casinos run by brands that offer sports betting in other states will most likely be linking with their existing partners when offering sports betting in Illinois.

 |Rivers Casino||Awaiting||Rivers Sportsbook|